rocky/solc-vscode/README-DEVELOP.md

 # Run from VSIX file...

-This extension has been packaged as a [VSIX package](https://docs.microsoft.com/en-us/visualstudio/extensibility/anatomy-of-a-vsix-package?view=vs-2019).
+This extension has been packaged as a [VSIX package](https://docs.microsoft.com/en-us/visualstudio/extensibility/anatomy-of-a-vsix-package?view=vs-2019) inside http://github.com/rocky/solc-vscode/releases.
 I have not been able to figure out how to use it to verify that this works.
 If you do, let me know.

 # How to run code in this github repository